tartley/missile-commander/README.md

   * A game over screen
   * After a second or two, pressing fire returns to intro screen

+* Incoming missiles come in waves
+  * introduced by text on screen
+  * fire missiles throughout the wave

 * Display a score
   See https://docs.godotengine.org/en/stable/tutorials/2d/custom_drawing_in_2d.html#drawing-text

-* Incoming missiles come in waves
-  * introduced by text on screen
-  * Director (find a better name) fires missiles throughout the wave
-  * When a wave ends, give bonus points
+* Bonus points at end of each wave
+* resurrect a city?
+Or award a shield?

 * Pressing escape at any time goes to pause screen, which displays:
   * 'Paused'